tinomen/terraform-wp-ecs/README.md

 I'll use terraform to setup the AWS infrastructure.
 I'll start with a basic VPC, public and private subnets, and a bastion host.
 I'll use the AWS reference architecture as a guide.

+A basic terraform setup will be used, with a `main.tf` file for the main configuration, and a `variables.tf` file for the variables.

-All secrets will be stored in a secrets.tfvars file, which will be gitignored.
+All inputs will be stored in a `main.auto.tfvars` file, which will be gitignored.
+See the `main.auto.tfvars.example` file for an example.

+> Pre-requisites: create a ssh key pair using `ssh-keygen -f bastion.key`

 - Create a VPC
 - Create a public subnet